MicrosoftDocs/power-platform/power-platform/guidance/coe/core-components.md

   - User city, country, department, job title (from Microsoft 365)
   - Audit log event time

-- **CoE Settings** Configured settings live in a record in this entity.
-This is an important entity to populate data into during the setup process, because it contains details that are important for configuring the branding and support aspect of the solution.
+- **CoE Settings** Configured settings live in a record in this table.
+This is an important table to populate data into during the setup process, because it contains details that are important for configuring the branding and support aspect of the solution.
 The following settings are available to configure:
   - Brand logo
   - Company name
   - Primary color